CIROH-Snow/snow_sensing/code/mayfly_datalogger/README.md

 	3. Attach your XBee S3B to the explorer making sure to match the board's geometry to the white outlines on the explorer
 	4. Attach the board to your computer.
 If you get a different explorer board, note that you may need to supply power externally, such as with a barrel jack and wall plug.
 	5. Open the XCTU software
-	6. In the top left, select button showing a module with a magnifying glass over it to discover the radio module
+	6. In the top left, select the button showing a module with a magnifying glass over it to discover the radio module
 	7. Select the port the radio is connected to
 	8. Press Next
 	9. Make sure the following settings are set: